albertgj/5Ei_Group5Chat/docs/User guide.md

 ___
 ## Using the private room
-After clicking on a the user on the list, a new tab will appear with the name of the user that you clicked.
+After clicking on a user in the list, a new tab will appear with the name of the user that you clicked.

 ![](IMMAGINI/private%20chat.png)